maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 |Cutoff|94%|90%|87%|84%|80%|77%|70%|65%|60%|<60%|

 {{% notice warning %}}
-All assignments and exams are “take-home” in this class, and even though there are no extensions set in place for these, you will be given ample time to complete your assignments even if some unforeseeable, but common, situation comes up.
-However, if you have an extraordinary situation, please reach out to the instruction team.
+**A note on copying and plagiarism**

+There is a zero tolerance in this course for any academic misconduct, including copying or plagiarizing work from other sources (such us other students, internet sources, chatGPT, etc.).
+Students are allowed to use online resources for take-home assignments and are allowed to discuss the general approach of a homework questions.
+However, <u>copying code and/or answers that do not belong to the student is strictly prohibited</u>u>.
+If there is evidence of misconduct, all students involved will be reported to the corresponding office and receive an according academic penalty in the class.
 {{% /notice %}}

 I now explain each of these grading components in more detail.

-1.	**Homework assignments (30%)**
+1.	**Homework assignments (35%)**

--	There will be seven homework assignments in this course, with the following (suggested) submission deadlines:
+-	There will be six homework assignments in this course, with the following (suggested) submission deadlines:

-	- HW1: September 9th, 11:59 PM
+	- HW1: September 8th, 11:59 PM
-	- HW2: September 23rd, 11:59 PM
+	- HW2: September 22nd, 11:59 PM
-	- HW3: September 30th, 11:59 PM
+	- HW3: October 6th, 11:59 PM
-	- HW4: October 14th, 11:59 PM
+	- HW4: November 3rd, 11:59 PM
-	- HW5: November 4th, 11:59 PM
+	- HW5: November 17th, 11:59 PM
-	- HW6: November 18th, 11:59 PM
+	- HW6: December 3rd, 11:59 PM **This assignment cannot be dropped.**
-	- HW7: November 30th, 11:59 PM

--	Homework assignments have to be completed individually.
-All students are expected to do their own work, and any sign of plagiarism or copying with another student will be penalized.
-If there is evidence of misconduct, all students involved will be reported to the corresponding office.
+- Students are allowed to discuss homework assignments, but students are responsible for their own work and must be <u>completed individually</u>.
+Do not copy another student’s code or copy code from other internet sources.
+If any sign of impropriety is detected, the student will be asked to explain their answers/code in detail.

 -	Homework assignments will be posted online and submitted through Canvas.

 -	You must submit your homework write-up as a PDF, when required, as well as your R Script (or Rmarkdown file).
 Failure to submit your script will be considered as an incomplete homework.
 The code you submit with your homework should be fully reproducible (i.e. another person running it on their machine should be able to get the same results as you).
 See guidelines in our course website for R scripts.

--	**Only six homework assignments will be considered for your grade, dropping the assignment with the lowest grade**.
+-	**Only five homework assignments will be considered for your grade, dropping the assignment with the lowest grade, with the exeption of Homework 6**.
 However, you can only drop an assignment for which you haven’t been penalized for misconduct.

--	There is a 10-point penalty for each day your assignment is late.
+-	There is a 10% penalty for each day your assignment is late.
 This penalty is to give everyone the same amount of time to submit their work.
-If for any reason you have an issue submitting a homework that goes beyond the extension, please reach out to the instruction team as soon as possible (ideally, before the deadline).
+I recommend students plan ahead for the deadlines, so you don’t run out of time for on-time submission.
+If for any reason you cannot complete the homework in time, remember that you can always drop an assignment.

 2.	**Just in Time Teaching Assignments (10%)**